Nursing

 Nursing Courses

 Classroom instruction in nursing theory begins in the first year and continues throughout the undergraduate program.
 Instruction in nursing skills begins in the sophomore year.
 Nursing courses include theoretical and clinical components.
 With each semester, clinical hours increase.
-To insure that students obtain the breadth and depth of clinical experience needed, the school has associations with many clinical facilities, including private hospitals, veterans' hospitals, clinics, outpatient departments, rehabilitation centers, public health departments, long-term care facilities, home care agencies, community health centers, and schools.
+To ensure that students obtain the breadth and depth of clinical experience needed, the school has associations with many clinical facilities, including private hospitals, veterans' hospitals, clinics, outpatient departments, rehabilitation centers, public health departments, long-term care facilities, home care agencies, community health centers, and schools.
 Students provide their own transportation to clinical agencies, and all costs associated with clinical placements including travel, parking, background checks, and health and professional requirements, are the responsibility of the student.

 Electives